-By thinking about this right from the start, it helps make sure that your target audience is engaged and feeling like they’re getting the most for their time on your site — which increases how effective your target marketing will be.
+Thinking about this right from the start helps make sure that your target audience is engaged and feeling like they’re getting the most for their time on your site — which increases how effective your target marketing will be.

 When it comes to target marketing, you want to focus on a few things that really make an impact.
-Having too many distractions or features can confuse users and distract them from exactly what you’re trying to sell or get them to do.
+Too many distractions or features can confuse users and distract them from what you’re trying to sell or get them to do.

 Keep in mind: It’s easy for people to feel overwhelmed by web design — especially if you have too much going on at once and don’t keep a clear, consistent message throughout your site.
-By keeping your target audience in mind when designing the website, it’ll help ensure that each feature is carefully thought out and adds to the overall target marketing strategy.
+Keeping your target audience in mind when designing the website will help ensure that each feature is carefully thought out and adds to the overall target marketing strategy.

-Narrowing your target audience down can also help you create a more compelling brand image — which is something that will be reflected in your website design and how people perceive the business as a whole.
+Narrowing your target audience down can also help you create a more compelling brand image — reflected in your website design and how people perceive the business.

-For instance, If you’re only trying to target parents attempting to market to their children, you wouldn’t focus on creating a seamless payment system or fantastic ecommerce features (unless this was already an existing need from target customers).
+For instance, If you’re only trying to target parents attempting to market to their children, you wouldn’t focus on creating a seamless payment system or fantastic e-commerce features (unless this was already a need from target customers).
 Your core focus would be on what kinds of toys would excite their children.
 Or perhaps parent testimonials and reviews could help encourage target customers to buy certain products based on real success stories from other target groups.

 By keeping the target audience at the forefront of your mind during the target marketing process, you’ll know exactly how to target an audience with web design — creating a website that speaks directly to target customers.